grafana/grafana/docs/sources/auth/generic-oauth.md

 5. Note down the "Application ID", this will be the OAuth client id.

-6. Click "Settings", then click "Keys" and add a new entry under Passwords
+6. Click "Certificates & secrets" and add a new entry under Client secrets
-    - Key Description: Grafana OAuth
+    - Description: Grafana OAuth
-    - Duration: Never Expires
+    - Expires: Never

-7. Click Save then copy the key value, this will be the OAuth client secret.
+7. Click Add then copy the key value, this will be the OAuth client secret.

 8. Configure Grafana as follows: